Professional and Civic Activities

 James D. O'Donnell

 Before joining the firm, he served as a judicial law clerk for the Honorable Joel DeVore of the Oregon Court of Appeals.
 During his two years at the court, James researched and drafted judicial opinions in a variety of civil, administrative, and criminal appeals, including complex business cases, large-dollar insurance disputes, employment discrimination cases, trust litigation matters, and cases involving state and federal constitutional law.

 James graduated magna cum laude from Lewis & Clark Law School, where he served as Lead Article Editor of the Lewis & Clark Law Review.
-During law school, James worked as a law clerk for two years at Kell, Alterman & Runstein, L.L.P. assisting many of the firm’s attorneys on business, trademark, and employment litigation matters, including drafting an appellate brief for a case that resulted in a victory at the Oregon Supreme Court in a landmark decision.
+During law school, James also worked as a law clerk at Kell, Alterman and Runstein, assisting many of the firm’s attorneys on litigation matters including drafting an appellate brief in a case that resulted in a victory at the Oregon Supreme Court in a landmark decision.

-In his free time, James enjoys trail running, skiing, cycling, and exploring the outdoors with his Rhodesian Ridgeback.
+In his free time, James enjoys trail running, weightlifting, skiing, and exploring the outdoors with his Rhodesian Ridgeback.